 - Vegetation and habitat (including wetlands);

 - Herpetofauna (lizards and frogs);

 - Bats;

 - Avifauna;

 - Invertebrates (including peripatus species);

-- Fish, koura and kakahi; and
+- Fish, kōura and kākahi; and

 - Streams.; and

 - Rehabilitation and restoration planting.

-The ELMP also provides detail on the following ecological and landscape mitigation, and offset and compensation measures to be implemented as part of the mitigation, biodiversity offset and compensation package for the Project (the Restoration Package), which is focused on achieving a net gain in biodiversity in the medium term following the completion of construction and includes:
+The ELMP also provides detail on the following ecological and landscape mitigation, and offset and compensation measures to be implemented as part of the mitigation, biodiversity offset and compensation package for the Project (the Restoration Package), which is focused on achieving a net gain in biodiversity (after residual effects have been offset or compensated for) in the medium term following the completion of construction and includes:

-- Management measures and protocols to avoid, remedy or mitigate the impact of construction on flora and fauna within the Project area (such as vegetation clearance protocols, lizard salvage and relocation protocols, bat roost surveys, kiwi fencing) as outlined in the respective management plan chapters of this ELMP; - Pest management measures, particularly the control of wasps, rats, possums, stoats, ferrets, feral cats, goats and pigs and livestock; - Restoration planting-(including swamp forest and dryland mitigation planting), and replacement planting for the removal of significant tree species removed; - Riparian planting and exclusion of livestock from existing streams; - The physical mechanisms (e.g. fences) to protect the restoration and riparian planting from clearance and / or livestock on an ongoing basis; - Relocation or cultivation of threatened plants found within the Project Area; - Provision of fish passage; - The physical mechanisms (e.g. fences) to protect the restoration and riparian planting from clearance and / or livestock on an ongoing basis; - Landscaping design and treatments (landform and planting), including rehabilitation of all areas used for temporary work and construction yards; and

-• The staging of planting and landscape treatments for the Project
+- Management measures and protocols to avoid, remedy or mitigate the impact of construction on flora and fauna within the Project area (such as vegetation clearance protocols, lizard salvage and relocation protocols, bat roost surveys, kiwi fencing) as outlined in the respective management plan chapters of this ELMP; - Pest management measures, particularly the control of wasps, rats, possums, stoats, ferrets, feral cats, goats and pigs and livestock; - Restoration planting, (including swamp forest and dryland mitigation planting), and replacement planting for the removal of significant tree species removed; - Riparian planting and exclusion of livestock from existing streams; - The physical mechanisms (e.g. fences) to protect the restoration and riparian planting from clearance and / or livestock on an ongoing basis; - Relocation or cultivation of threatened plants found within the Project Area; - Provision of fish passage; - The physical mechanisms (e.g. fences) to protect the restoration and riparian planting from clearance and / or livestock on an ongoing basis; - The measures proposed for biosecurity management, including the management of risk associated with myrtle rust, and the management of pest plants and pest animals. - Landscaping design and treatments (landform and planting), including rehabilitation of all areas used for temporary work and construction yards; and - The staging of planting and landscape treatments for the Project